mhanlon/beginner_xcode/adding-an-image.md

 Now that we've added our image we can add it to our view.

-and make sure the Main.storyboard is selected in the Project Navigator.
+Select the Main.storyboard in the Project Navigator.

+We will first delete our old View.
+Like before in the document outline, highlight the View and press the delete key.

-In the right pane, the Utilities pane, there is a section at the bottom
+In the Utilities pane on the right, there is a section at the bottom.
+The third icon is for the Object Library, which is where we can find an Image View to add to our view.